jsu10/swril_courses/README.md

 # swril_courses
-These swirl R courses were created for students to learn R programming and data science
+This swirl R course was created for students to learn R programming and data science The course includes two section: R programming and Data Analysis.